-- Schematics or a floor plan of your cart
+- The floor plan and/or schematics of your cart

 - Safe Food Handling Certification

 The Department of Business and Professional Regulation and/or the Department of Agriculture licenses commercial commissaries in the state of Florida.
-To operate a mobile food business, you must provide proof of a commissary membership.
+To operate a mobile food cart business in Florida, you must provide proof of a commissary membership.